 Reverse DNS: The process in which an IP address is matched correctly to a domain name, instead of a domain name being matched to an IP address.
 Reverse DNS is a popular method for catching spammers who use invalid IP addresses.
 If a spam filter or program can’t match the IP address to the domain name, it can reject the email.

-Here is the list of email marketing glossary which are started with S Letter
+Here is the list of email marketing glossaries which is started with the S Letter

 Segment: The ability to slice a list into specific pieces determined by various attributes, such as open history or name source.

-Select: A segment of a list determined by any number of attributes, such as source of name, job title, purchasing history, etc. CPM list renters pay an additional fee per thousand names for each select on top of the base list price.
+Select: A segment of a list determined by any number of attributes, such as the source of name, job title, purchasing history, etc. CPM list renters pay an additional fee per thousand names for each selection on top of the base list price.